serenader2014/mplayer/README.md

 * `getDuration()` : Return the current audio's duration.
 Also this one will not support chaining expression.

 * `defaultEventBinding` : When calling `initialize()` method ,this method will be excuted, just like `createView()` method.
 After initialize the instance, you won't need to call this method again.
 Because binding event listener multiple time can reduce the web page's performance.

 * <del>`eventListener` : This one is similar to `defaultEventBinding`.
 It will be merged into `defaultEventBinding` method in the future.</del>**Changed in the version 0.2.0.**

 * `audioEventListener` : This method is used to adding some listener to the audio element. *Added in the version 0.2.0*

+* `delete(i)` : This method is used to delete some audios that user dosen't want to play.
+It accepts one argument, that is the audio's index that you want to delete.

+* `add(item)` : Using this method, you can add more audios to the playlist that you want.
+It accepts one argument.
+And the argument can be a *string* or *object*.
+The `Mplayer` will translate it to the correct format.

+* `updateSingleMode()` : This method is built for `Mplayer.fn.delete()` method.
+When the playlist' length is 2, deleting 1 audio will trigger this method.
+It will change the current UI to single audio mode.
+If the playlist's length is not equal to 1, calling this method will do nothing.

 ----